-The Issuer is an unincorporated open-ended investment trust created by the Declaration of Trust and governed by the laws of the Province of Ontario and the federal laws of Canada applicable therein.
+The Issuer is an unincorporated open-ended investment trust created by the Declaration of Trust subject to ratification at a meeting of Trust Unitholders expected to be held in April, 2019 and governed by the laws of the Province of Ontario and the federal laws of Canada applicable therein.
 See "Declaration of Trust" and "Terms of Trust Units".
 The Issuer was established with the objective of investing directly in the business of the Partnership through its acquisition of Class A LP Units.
 All or substantially all of the net proceeds of this Offering will be invested in the Partnership through the purchase of Class A LP Units.